EPCCed/intro_to_cp2k/day1/README.md

 ## Example set ups usage

-CP2K has a wide variety of
+CP2K has a wide variety of features that can be hard to find documentation and appropirate resources for.
+When starting to use a new method it is important to get the input file set up correctly to prevent errors and inaccuracies.

 Website tutorials
 Regression tests